How to Run a Local Kubernetes Cluster with Minikube

 Use this command to start the cluster and download any other necessary dependencies.

-minikube start your output may not look identical to this
+a successful minikube start your output may not look identical to this

 If you're having trouble starting minikube, don't worry, just head over to the drivers page where you'll find instructions on how to set up a compatible container or virtual-machine manager.